Adesoji Adelaja: Rutgers University

 In 1986, Adelaja joined the faculty as an Assistant Professor in the Department of Agricultural, Food and Resource Economics (AFRE) at Rutgers University.
 In 1993, he founded and served as the Director for the Rutgers Ecopolicy Center (ECOPOL).
 By 1996, he had been appointed Chair of AFRE.
 In 1997, he served as the Director for and founded the Rutgers Food Policy Institute.
 In 1999, he founded the Rutgers Food Innovation Center, a center that still serves the Southern New Jersey economy.
 He was appointed to many state boards and commissions as well as serving as an adviser to the offices of Governors McGreevey and Whitman.
 In 1999, Soji was appointed as the Dean of Research of the New Jersey Agricultural Experiment Station (NJAES).
 "After, he quickly rose to Dean of Cook College, Executive Director of the New Jersey Experiment Station (NJAES), and Executive Dean of Agriculture and Natural Resources."
 As the Executive Dean of Agriculture and Natural Resources, Soji oversaw Rutgers University's largest research unit and a massive college that included 21 extension offices, 18 centers and institutes, 14 departments and 10 research stations.
 He retired from Rutgers in 2004.

 Michigan State University

 In 2004, Adelaja joined the faculty at Michigan State University.
+In Michigan, he founded and served as Director of the Land Policy Institute and the Michigan Higher Education Land Policy Consortium.

 Personal life

-Adelaja resides in Okemos, Michigan with his wife Frances Adelaja.
-He has three children, Angel (an entrepreneur based in Abuja, Nigeria), Evan II (an economist) and Beniah II (an economist based in Chicago).
+Adelaja lives in West Palm Beach, Florida with his wife Frances Adelaja.
+He has three children.

 Awards and honors

-"In recognition of his service at Rutgers, Soji received several Excellence in Research awards, an Excellence in Outreach award, two Team Awards for Excellence, the Presidential Award for Distinguished Public Service, an Award from the New Jersey Legislature for outstanding contributions to the Garden State and a special recognition from Governor James McGreevey for his contribution to the development of the State of New Jersey.
-In 2004, Soji was honored as the George Hammell Cook Emeritus Executive Dean and Professor in recognition of his service to the university and the state."
+"In recognition of his service at Rutgers, Soji received several Excellence in Research awards, an Excellence in Outreach awards, two Team Awards for Excellence, the Presidential Award for Distinguished Public Service, an Award from the New Jersey Legislature for outstanding contributions to the Garden State and a special recognition from Governor James McGreevey for his contribution to the development of the State of New Jersey.
+In 2004, Soji was honored as the George Hammell Cook Emeritus Executive Dean and Professor in recognition of his service to the university and the state.".
+At Michigan State University, he has received several awards, including the Distinguished Faculty Award in 2010.
+Adelaja is listed in Who's Who in America and among America's top educators by Marquis Who's Who.